How to increase product engagement for SaaS like a Pro: Part 1

 According to the data team of Sequoia Capital, the leading venture capital fund that has invested in companies like Apple, Zoom & Doordash just to name a few, user engagement is the fundamental growth driver.
 It’s what ultimately leads to stickiness, retention & growth.

 There are many things you could do to boost engagement.
-Think of gamified onboarding, personalized notifications, rewards programs,… However, measuring product engagement is the first crucial step.
+Think of gamified onboarding, personalized notifications, and rewards programs,… However, measuring product engagement is the first crucial step.
 Once you understand which product levers can increase user motivation, you’ll know how to increase product engagement.
 It’s just a matter of experimenting with the right tactics to boost your growth.

 Keep reading the StriveCloud blog for Part II and discover 17 actionable strategies on how to increase product engagement in 2022.